DavidKeeganCobbe/absolute-fitness/README.md

 + As a frequent user, I want to be able to book a class using a form on the contact page.

+---

 ## Typography

-I decided to go with my main font family of Teko.
-I decided on Teko because I feel it has a strong element to it, and the website being a gym, strong feels fitting for the purpose.
+I decided to go with Teko for my headings and menus font.
+I decided on Teko because I feel it has a strong yet sleek element to it, and the website being a gym website, strong feels fitting for the purpose.

-I chose Montserrat for all my secondary text and headings, I feel these compliment each other well.
+I chose to go with Montserrat for all my text, I feel the Montserrat compliments Teko quite well.
+It is easy on the eyes and sleek looking.

+---

+## Colour Scheme

+---

+## Wireframes

+---

+## Testing